Phoebe Snow (train): Disposition of cars

 Both Tavern-Lounge cars (789 and 790) survive.
 Once used as parlor cars by the Long Island Rail Road, they were later acquired by Metro-North, which still uses them on inspection and business trains.

 Both Budd-built streamlined diners (469/769 and 470/770) also survive.
 The 469 is fully operational, with several minor issues, while the 470 requires a full restoration.
-Owned by the Erie Lackawanna Dining Car Preservation Society, a nonprofit historical group based in Scranton, Pennsylvania, the diners are slated for restoration as DL&W 469 and EL 770, respectively.
+The 469 is owned by the Dining Car Society, a nonprofit historical group based in Port Jervis, New York, and is planned to be restored as DL&W 469.
+The 470 is owned by the owners of Genesee Valley Transportation and is stored on their Delaware-Lackawanna Railroad in Scranton, Pennsylvania awaiting a full restoration.

 None of the sleeping cars survive.